nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/EditSequenceDiagram.png" width="550" />

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `EditCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+Also, due to puml limitations, we are not able to clearly show self-invocation methods well.
+Do take note that arrow supposed to start at beginning of activation bar and end at end of activation bar.

 </div>